haridas/haridas.github.com/src/articles/how-i-came-into-vim2.rst

     $ make

 The make will succeed only when you have gcc and ruby support with vim.
-To check the does ruby support with your vim, open your vim and type,
+To check the vim has ruby support, open your vim and type,

 .. code-block:: console

     :ruby 1

-If there is no error or Argument Required warning, then you have ruby support with your vim.
+If there is no error then you have ruby support with your vim.
 The latest versions of vim has support with major dynamic languages like Python, Ruby and others.
 So that won't give you any head ache.

-If the dynamic language support is not there with your Vim, then you have to install it from your package manager.
-Just search like this, and install the complete Vim package, so that includes support for all dynamic languages).
+If the dynamic language support is not there with your Vim, then you have to install complete vim from your package manager.

 If you are using Debian based system you can follow this command.
 Other platforms has also the same option using their package manager tool.